List of Farm to Market Roads in Texas (2000–2099): FM 2015

+Farm to Market Road 2015 is a 12.007 mi state road in northeastern Smith County that connects US 271 on the extreme northeastern edge of Tyler with FM 14 (south of Hawkins).

 FM 2016

 FM 2017

 Farm to Market Road 2017 (FM 2017) is a 9.2 mi route connecting FM 1523 in Culberson County and US 90 between Van Horn and Valentine in Jeff Davis County.

 FM 2017 follows a road with narrow lanes and grassy shoulders.
 The route lies within a broad, flat valley between the Sierra Vieja range to the west and the Davis Mountains to the east.
 The route begins at FM 1523 in Culberson County 2.3 mi west of US 90 near Lobo.
 The road enters Jeff Davis County and continues southward 5.8 mi until it reaches a junction with Chispa Road.
 At this point the road turns northeast for the remainder of the distance to US 90.

 FM 2017 travels primarily through farm and ranch along its length.
 The road does not pass through any cities or towns, Between its ending points, the only major local road FM 2017 intersects is Chispa Road, a primitive county road that goes to the Rio Grande and follows the river to the northwest terminus of FM 170 at Candelaria in Presidio County.
 The western terminus of FM 2017 at US 90 is near the Chispa Switch at the location of the former town of Chispa on the Union Pacific Railroad which runs alongside US 90.

 FM 2017 was designated on September 27, 1960, along its current route.